Skip to Content

 Our room was pretty fabulous!
 It was a standard room that overlooked the pool area.
 There was a ton of closet space and drawers to put away our clothes.

-We had two double beds and then a pull-out sofa bed that was fairly comfortable.
-We rotated the kids around the different beds throughout the trip.
+We had two double beds and a pull-out sofa bed that was fairly comfortable, and we rotated the kids around the different beds throughout the trip.

-There also was a mini-fridge that was stocked with drinks and snacks (like Oreos and Pringles).
+A mini-fridge was also stocked with drinks and snacks (like Oreos and Pringles).

 hyatt ziva los cabos

-Here are the different restaurants and my honest opinion of what each experience was like.
+Here are the different restaurants and my honest opinion of each experience.

 Dozo

-This is an Asian restaurant where you can get sushi and sashimi as well as Chinese buns, pad Thai, and other items.
-It also has a Teppanyaki section but you need to make reservations to do that.
+This is an Asian restaurant where you can get sushi, sashimi, Chinese buns, pad Thai, and other items.
+It also has a Teppanyaki section, but you need to make reservations to do that.

 This is the Asian restaurant at Hyatt Ziva Los Cabos.
 Photo credit: Marcie Cheung